Women: The New Faces of Mesothelioma

 Honestly, I’m more afraid of insurance than I am of my own body.
 I think insurance companies need to be more educated.
 They treat all cancers as the same, and they’re not.
 Mesothelioma is not breast cancer.
 They’re paying it the same, but it’s not the same.Kasie Colemanperitoneal mesothelioma survivor diagnosed in 2010

-Current law prohibits health insurance plans from putting annual or lifetime limits on most benefits, but some policymakers under President Donald Trump’s administration have pushed to change that rule.
+Current law prohibits health insurance plans from putting annual or lifetime limits on most benefits, but some policymakers under the Trump administration pushed to change that rule.

 “When you think about lifetime max, I’ve met that already,” Coleman said.
 “I told my husband that if [the cancer returns], I’m screwed because the costs of the treatments are so ridiculous.”